davidtinker/goldilocks/README.md

 empty then likely your probe(s) are not being picked up by the Pi (check your wiring etc.).

 You can re-configure controls by clicking the name next to the chart.
 If the control has an output then click the "OFF/ON" label to turn the output on or off and to enter a target temperature for automatic temperature control.

+### Warning

+This is a piece of software and will definitely have bugs.
+Use this software at your own risk.
+Controlling heating elements with software is a dangerous business.
+Some safety hints:

+  - Don't leave your heater element connected to your solid state relay if there isn't water in your HLT
+  - Don't leave your brewery alone while the water in the HLT is heating up
+  - Don't leave your brewery alone if your heater element is connected to the system

 ## Building